Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

-In a container-based serverless platform, a function container that resides in the memory to be launched rapidly is generally referred to as a \emph{warm start} container.
-In contrast, the function that must be loaded from the storage system in an on-demand manner is referred to as a \emph{cold start} container~\cite{lloyd2018serverless}.
+In a container-based serverless platform, a functioning container that resides in the memory to be launched rapidly is generally referred to as a \emph{warm start} container.
+In contrast, a function that must be loaded from the storage system in an on-demand manner is referred to as a \emph{cold start} container~\cite{lloyd2018serverless}.
 The cold start function involves loading the container image that (depending on the container size) imposes a nontrivial time overhead and can potentially dominate the function execution time \cite{lloyd2018serverless}.
-The overall cold start overhead of a function can be approximated via multiplying the function invocation frequency and the cold start overhead.
+The overall cold start overhead of a function can be approximated by multiplying the function invocation frequency and the cold start overhead.

 Note that, calculating the cold start overhead can be further complicated when other system factors, such as elasticity and storage location, are taken into consideration.
-Importantly, there can be a lower-level cold start in which a function has to undergo the elasticity overhead and wait for the underlying VM (or hardware) to be made available, before it can be loaded into its memory.
-Depending on the storage location, the cold start overhead can be sub-divided into multiple tiers of cold, namely \emph{local storage cold} and \emph{repository cold}.
-In the former, the function container can be retrieved from a local storage, whereas, in the latter, the function must be retrieved from a remote storage (\eg on a central cloud) that implies a longer overhead.
-These factors show that in an efficient serverless, the BaaS part must handle the cold/warm start of each function individually and based on the function characteristics.
-In Section~\ref{subsec:contreuse}, multiple approaches to strategically manage the containers and mitigate the cold start frequency are introduced.
+Importantly, there can be a lower-level cold start in which a function has to undergo the elasticity overhead and wait for the underlying VM (or hardware) to be made available before it can be loaded into its memory.
+Depending on the storage location, the cold start overhead can be subdivided into multiple tiers of cold, namely \emph{local storage cold} and \emph{repository cold}.
+In the former, the function container can be retrieved from the local storage, whereas, in the latter, the function must be retrieved from remote storage (\eg on a central cloud), which implies a more substantial overhead.
+These factors show that in an efficient serverless system, the BaaS subsystem must handle the cold/warm start of each function based on its characteristics.
+In Section~\ref{subsec:contreuse}, we discuss multiple approaches to strategically manage the containers and mitigate the cold start frequency.